Small Languages, Big Models: A Study of Continual Training on Languages of Norway: Training corpus

 \paragraph{Web crawl for Sámi} The only exception to using existing resources is a part of the Sámi corpus.
 To obtain more texts for this low-resource language, we conducted a web crawl through admissible web pages in Northern Sámi.
 The crawl was seeded from the external links of the Sámi Wikipedia and continued with a breadth-first search through webpages that were identified as Northern Sámi using GlotLID \citep{kargaran-etal-2023-glotlid} and that allowed crawling according to their Robots Exclusion Protocol.
 The raw HTML documents were converted into natural text using Trafilatura \citep{barbaresi-2021-trafilatura}.
-We have published the whole Sámi collection (fuzzy deduplicated at the document level) online at { \textbf{\url{https://hf.co/datasets/ltg/saami-web}}}.
+We have published the web-crawled texts (fuzzy deduplicated at the document level) online at { \textbf{\url{https://hf.co/datasets/ltg/saami-web}}}.
+In total, it contains about 13 million whitespace-separated words.